jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 The design document tries to probe into the following design areas:
 - use domain driven service oriented design in data integration.
 A service integrates all types of data APIs in one domain.
-- SQL database or columnar data warehouse to stored structured data
+- SQL database or columnar data warehouse to store structured data
-- NoSQL database to stored unstructured data
+- NoSQL database to store unstructured data
 - A data service for reporting and BI Analysis

-At the time I wrote this document, Google Cloud Platform is my study interest.
+At the time I wrote this document, I used Google Cloud Platform as PAAS and SAAS.
 Thus you will find Google Cloud specific products and services in this document.

 ## Functional Requirements

 The business context is assumed to be a large global retail company with ++ billions of annual revenues.
-The business needs to integrate various data into a centrl master data store to support many business operation systems, finance system, report system, and business intelligence analysis system.
+The business needs to integrate various data into a centrl master data store to support many business operation systems, finance system, report system, forcasting system, and business intelligence analysis system.

 This document will use the following business operational systems as sample data sources:

-SAM
-: the Merchandizing Sales and Marketing transactional system
-PromoLocation
-: the retail store promotion location management system
-OMS
+MPTS : the Merchandizing Promotion Tracking system.
+Both end of day data feed for weekly promotions, and intraday data feed for time limited flash sales and super sales
+SOD : Sales of Day.
+Intraday data feed.
-: Online Order Management system
+OMS : Order Management system. real-time order data integration
-WMS
-: Warehouse Management System
+WMS	: Warehouse Management System. real-time inventory data integration
-webclicks
-: web clicks

 The data source systems supply the data in the channels:
-- end of day data channelled via batch files
+- end of day data feed via batch file channel
-- intraday channelled via REST-API
+- intraday data feed via REST-API channel
-- real-time streaming data channelled via event messaging middleware
+- real-time streaming data feed via event messaging middleware channel

-The data are to be fed back or used in the systems:
+The master data store data are to be fed back or used in the systems:
 - operational systems
 - finance system
 - reporting system
+- forcasting system
 - business intelligence system